SidetrekAI/create-knative-cluster/README.md

 * Knative Eventing: Currently not really used for anything and not connected to any eventing sources (i.e. Kafka, Ceph, etc.)
 * Monitoring via Kube Prometheus Stack: Monitoring with Prometheus and Grafana is enabled by default.
 Login to Grafana using the credentials you set with CLI by visiting grafana-dashboard.your-domain.com
 * (Optional) AWS RDS instance
   * Staging DB: Defaults to `db.t3.micro` with 5GB of storage and 20GB of max storage
   * Prod DB: Defaults to `db.t3.small` with 10GB of storage and 100GB of max storage
 * (Optional) App
-    * Staging app: Knative Service that routes to `staging.<your-domain>` using Istio VirtualService
+  * Staging app: Knative Service that routes to `staging.<your-domain>` (i.e. `staging.sidetrek.com`) using Istio VirtualService
-    * Pro app: Knative Service that routes to `*.<your-domain>` using Istio VirtualService
+  * Pro app: Knative Service that routes to `*.<your-domain>` (i.e. `*.sidetrek.com`) using Istio VirtualService
     * For more information on Knative Service, see [Knative docs](https://knative.dev/docs/)
     * For more information on Istio VirtualService, see [Istio docs](https://istio.io/latest/docs/reference/config/networking/virtual-service/)
     * To understand the internals of Create Knative Cluster better, see the [Internals](#internals) section

 ### Cost considerations
 This project is completely open-source but the resources it provisions will cost you in potentially two ways.